PTUA logo

 For example, a trip from Frankston to the CBD by the shortest route in 1964 would have taken 62 minutes but in 1985, with the proposed freeway system in operation, this time would be reduced to about 39 minutes.
 Other examples would be 19 minutes instead of 32 to go from Tullamarine to the CBD and 29 minutes instead of 42 to go from Eltham to Dandenong East.

-In 1974, however, a study by the Commonwealth Bureau of Roads recommended that radial freeways should not be provided, particularly if the journey to work in the [central area] is their principal justification.
-In 1982, the newly elected Labor State Government reaffirmed this ban.
-Public transport had a ‘natural advantage’ in conveying people to the city centre, and it was pointless building freeways to undermine this, particularly since the CBD has no capacity to absorb the resulting traffic.
+In 1974, however, a study by the Commonwealth Bureau of Roads recommended that “radial freeways should not be provided, particularly if the journey to work in the [central area] is their principal justification”.
+This became formal Victorian Government planning policy in 1982, reflecting an enduring reality.
+Public transport had a ‘natural advantage’ in conveying people to the city centre, and it was pointless building freeways to undermine this, particularly since the CBD had no capacity to absorb the resulting traffic.

 The response of the road planners was to rechristen their proposed freeways as bypass roads.
 The Tullamarine Freeway Extension was renamed the Western Bypass, the Lower Yarra Freeway became the Southern Bypass; part of the Eastern Freeway Extension was renamed the Ringwood Bypass.

-More recently we’ve seen a portion of the Dingley Freeway dubbed the Springvale Bypass, and two ‘missing links’ in the Princes Freeway renamed as the Hallam and Pakenham Bypasses.
-Even the freeway just driven through the centre of Albury was described as an internal bypass!
+This strategy has endured.
+As the 2000s dawned, we saw a portion of the Dingley Freeway dubbed the Springvale Bypass, two ‘missing links’ in the Princes Freeway renamed as the Hallam and Pakenham Bypasses, and the Mornington Peninsula Freeway dubbed the Frankston Bypass (at the south end) or the Mordialloc Bypass (at the north end).
+Even the freeway driven through the centre of Albury in 2006 was described as an “internal bypass”!

-But these roads are not bypass routes; they remain the central city access routes they were originally intended to be.
-Take Citylink, for example: it was (and sometimes still is) claimed to be a bypass of the CBD, linking traffic between the south-east and north-west without adding to congestion in the inner suburbs.
-Yet as The Age economics editor Tim Colebatch reports:
+But these roads were never bypass routes; they remain the central city access routes they were always intended to be.
+Take Citylink, for example: it was (and sometimes still is) claimed to be a bypass of the CBD, linking traffic between the south-east and north-west without adding to congestion in inner suburban streets.
+Yet as The Age economics editor Tim Colebatch reported six years after it opened:

 Traffic studies show only 10 per cent of peak-hour traffic on the Monash Freeway at Dandenong heads for the Burnley Tunnel, and only 12 per cent of vehicles crossing West Gate Bridge go on to the tunnel.